 Is it true that there are vegetables that grow in clay soil?
 Absolutely yes!
 You know clay has its advantages but is suitable for vegetables is not one of them.
 So when I discovered some vegetables do well in clay, I felt like shouting “Yippee!”
 And I swore to share them with you.
 So, if you want to know about crops for clay soil, hold on right there.

 Why Is Clay Soil Frustrating?

 First, I am sure you would like to know what makes clay so stubborn about growing greens.
-Now, Plants (and useful microbes) will need oxygen to access important nutrients.
+Now, Plants (and helpful microbes) will need oxygen to access essential nutrients.
 However, naturally, clay soil is highly compacted and dense thus, it has little aeration.
-Thus, growing plants hardly reach the nutrients and makes planting in clay soil extremely difficult.
+Therefore, growing plants hardly reach the nutrients, making planting clay soil extremely difficult.
 It drains water poorly, and instances of standing water are ever so common in wet weather.
 Come to spring, and it further irritates crops by taking forever to warm.
-The bottom line is that even the most daring crop will find it very hard to survive such tough conditions.
+The bottom line is that even the most daring crop will find it very hard to survive such challenging conditions.

 You can make claymore vegetable-friendly by Improving it.
 How?
 Here are some approaches I take: